Ask and Remember: A Questions-Only Replay Strategy for Continual Visual Question Answering: Ablation Study and Analysis

-\circled{3} \textbf{Analysing Plasticity/Stability. }Fig.~\ref{fig:cross_task_generalization} illustrates the impact of different strategies on plasticity and forgetting in the VQAv2 dataset.
-The sequential fine-tuning matrix (left) reveals the impact of learning without rehearsal, showing uniformly low off-diagonal values—indicating the model's failure to answer questions from previous tasks.
-This phenomenon, which we term the \textit{out-of-answer-set problem}, occurs when the model overfits to the current task’s answer space, preventing it from correctly responding to questions from earlier tasks.
-The $\mathcal{L}_{\text{PL}}$ matrix (center) mitigates forgetting through pseudo-label distillation, significantly improving cross-domain retention in tasks such as ``commonsense'' and ``count.''
-However, it remains less effective in complex reasoning tasks like ``causal'' and ``subcategory.''
-Our full method, \qstmethodshort{} (right), achieves the best overall performance by integrating pseudo-label and attention consistency distillation, striking a balance between stability and plasticity. \qstmethodshort{} consistently maintains high values both on and off the diagonal, demonstrating superior retention of prior knowledge and adaptability to new tasks.
-Attention consistency can be assessed by comparing the right and middle subplots.
-For instance, after training with QUAD, the model retains more knowledge on the `judge' task (62.6\%) compared to pseudo-labeling alone (35.0\%).
+\circled{3} \textbf{Analysing Plasticity/Stability. }Fig.~\ref{fig:cross_task_generalization} compares how different methods manage forgetting and adaptation on the VQAv2 dataset.
+The sequential fine-tuning baseline (left) exhibits uniformly low off-diagonal scores, signaling a complete failure to retain knowledge from earlier tasks.
+This severe forgetting stems from overfitting to the current task’s answer space, a phenomenon we call the \textit{out-of-answer-set problem}, it occurs when the model overfits to the current task’s answer space, preventing it from correctly responding to questions from earlier tasks.
+By contrast, question-only replay $\mathcal{L}_{\text{QR}}$ (center) noticeably improves retention through our question-only replay mechanism, especially in tasks like ``commonsense'' and ``count''.
+However, it remains less effective in complex reasoning tasks like ``causal'' and ``subcategory''.

+Our full method, \qstmethodshort{} (right), achieves the best balance: it sustains high diagonal accuracy while boosting off-diagonal retention. reflecting both adaptability and long-term memory.
+For example, \qstmethodshort{} preserves 62.6\% accuracy on the `judge' task, compared to only 35.0\% with replay alone—highlighting the value of attention consistency distillation.
+Notably, tasks like `type' that rely heavily on visual semantics remain challenging under the question-only setting, reaffirming the need for richer visual grounding in some categories.
+Nevertheless, \qstmethodshort{} excels in conceptually driven tasks such as ``commonsense'', showing its effectiveness even with reduced supervision.